Original Framework

 Embracing education across the lifespan — not just for employment, but for learning how to live well.

-Developing a cohesive sense of identity through supportive relationships and guided self-exploration.
+Developing a cohesive sense of identity through supportive relationships, lived experience and guided self-exploration.

 Culture